Affiliate links on Android Authority may earn us a commission. Learn more.

 The Garmin Forerunner 245 Music and Wahoo Tickr X recorded the same maximum heart rate of 176bpm at around the 33-minute mark.
 The Hybrid HR’s max reading was 187bpm, though it’s difficult to tell exactly what time this took place.
 Fossil’s smartwatch app doesn’t exactly make it easy to see detailed heart rate readings.
 And no, there’s no web interface either.

-You’ll also notice the couple of hours in the Fossil screenshot that the heart rate monitor just cut out completely.
-That day, I wore the Hybrid HR literally all day and only took it off briefly after my workout.
+You’ll also notice a couple of hours in the Fossil screenshot that the heart rate monitor just cut out completely.
+That day, I wore the Hybrid HR literally all day and took it off briefly after my workout.
 Frankly, I’m not sure what’s going here.
-Fossil has been notified of this issue, and we will update our review as we learn more.
-It’s possible Fossil could fix this issue prior to the Hybrid HR’s release date; the watch officially goes on sale November 29.
+Fossil has been notified of this issue, though we have yet to hear any updates on the situation.

 When it does track your sleep, it does so pretty accurately.
 Most of the time, it was able to accurately record when I fell asleep and woke up during the night, as well as my light and deep sleep patterns.
 I have a 14-year-old pug who has to wake up every morning at around 4 a.m. to go outside.
 Each night I wore the Hybrid HR to bed, it recorded those times I woke up and the times I fell back asleep.